 What do you enjoy most about your position?

-I love the opportunity to teach students and families what they need to know, when they need to know it.
+I love the opportunity to teach students and families what they need to know and when they need to know it.
 And most especially, I love the ability to connect the right student with the right opportunity, whether it be a free leadership workshop, an early college course, an internship, or the right college fit.

 What are some of the common challenges your students (and their parents) are currently facing in the college admission process?